 Please Note: Currently all LFY mentorship is being held virtually.

 Yes.
-All of our School Yoga Project teachers are LFY certified, and we only hire teachers who have completed our training.
+All of our School Wellness Project teachers are LFY certified, and we only hire teachers who have completed our training.
 Participation is not a guarantee of hire, but we are adding new school programs every semester and regularly need new teachers and subs in NY.
 We also receive regular requests for teachers around the country and do our best to refer those opportuntities to member teachers and training graduates.

-We know that participating in a training like this is a big decision.
 We want to make sure this program is a good fit for you, and that you have all the information you need.
 If your questions haven’t been answered above, or you need to know more, please don’t hesitate to be in touch.